RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Introduction

 \section{Introduction}

-Understanding the visual world with language is a crucial ability for artificial intelligence, which has inspired the research of image-text matching.
-Recently, the development of various methods~\cite{ref:li_vsrn_2019, ref:chun_pcme_2021, ref:chen_vse_infty_2021} and large-scale vision-language pretraining models~\cite{ref:clip_2021, ref:zhang_vinvl_2021, ref:li_blip_2022} have significantly improved image-text matching accuracy (i.e., recall@1).
-However, how much can we trust these numbers?
-How are we good, when using it in the wild?
+Recently, vision-language (VL) models~\cite{ref:clip_2021, ref:align_2021} have generated significant research interest, with their learned visual-semantic features being actively employed across various domains.
+For instance, CLIP~\cite{ref:clip_2021} latent features are used in image generation models~\cite{ref:ramesh2022hierarchical, ref:galatolo2021generating, patashnik2021styleclip}, and CLIP scores are used to evaluate the alignment between generated images and texts~\cite{ref:saharia_neurips2022, ref:2022stylegan-nada}.
+Similarly, BLIP-Diffusion~\cite{ref:li2023blipdiffusion} uses a pre-trained module from BLIP-2~\cite{ref:li2023blip2} for controllable text-to-image generation.
+Additionally, pretrained CLIP models are used for semantic understanding in robotic manipulation~\cite{ref:shridhar2022cliport}.
+Given the extensive use of VL models in various downstream tasks, evaluating the robustness of the models is imperative.

+One of the primary methods for evaluating the VL models is through image-text matching (retrieval) tasks, which aim to align embedding features of images and texts effectively.
+It is worth noting that the above-mentioned applications rely on image-text matching, which involves assessing the similarity between image features and text features.
+Many vision-language models assess image-text matching accuracy (\emph{i.e.,} recall@1) on MS-COCO~\cite{ref:data_coco_lin_2014} or Flickr30K~\cite{ref:data2015flickr30k} benchmark datasets, with recent advancements showcasing notably strong performance~\cite{ref:li_vsrn_2019, ref:chun_pcme_2021, ref:chen_vse_infty_2021, ref:wang2022coder_eccv, ref:Kim_2023_CVPR, ref:zhang_vinvl_2021, ref:li_blip_2022}.
+However, there are still important questions remaining: How much can we trust these numbers?
+How robust is it when used in the wild?

-Figure~\ref{fig:intro} shows an example of the test results, when adding additional images and texts to COCO~\cite{ref:data_coco_lin_2014} test set, tested with the recent state-of-the-art (SOTA), BLIP~\cite{ref:li_blip_2022}.
-When we retrieve the top-ranked text from a given image, the ``umbrella'' is mistakenly recognized as a ``gun''.
-Meanwhile, given the text, the image partially mixed with unrelated image (i.e., skiing on the snow) is retrieved as top 1, instead of the correct clean image.
-These errors can pose serious risks, when deploying a model in real life.
-For example, an innocent citizen may be perceived as a threat when used in a defense industry (e.g., Fig.~\ref{fig:intro} Upper).
-Or, malicious images (e.g., pornographic pictures) can be inserted into other images to make them searchable on websites (e.g., Fig.~\ref{fig:intro} Lower).
-Lastly, these errors can greatly damage the trust of AI users.
-Therefore, the robustness test is important.
+While existing evaluation datasets are meticulously curated, they often lack the diversity and variability inherent in real-world data.
+Thus, it is challenging to assess whether a model robustly understands semantic and visual details using existing datasets.
+Figure~\ref{fig:blip_example} shows a motivating example of the retrieval results, when adding variants of texts and images to MS-COCO~\cite{ref:data_coco_lin_2014} test set, tested with the state-of-the-art (SOTA), BLIP~\cite{ref:li_blip_2022}.
+When we retrieve the top-ranked text from a given image, the caption \textit{``A woman holding a red \textbf{gun} standing next to a tram''} is preferred the most over the original caption \textit{``A woman holding a red \textbf{umbrella} standing next to a tram''} by the model.
+Likewise, given the text, the image partially mixed with a completely unrelated image (\emph{i.e.,} skiing on the snow) is retrieved as the highest similarity (top 1), instead of the correct clean image, which is ranked as top 3.